noakawa/ihomes_scraping/README.md

 * CITIES

 A dictionary used to match the inputs values of cities to the cities

+### Implementation private_info.py

+private_info.py contains the required informations to establish a connection with MySQL.

+* HOST
+* USER
+* ROOT

 ### Implementation out_of_scrap.py

 out_of_scrap.py contain a python code which calls main() and seven other functions

 * access_url(response, url)